AliceAgrest/Glitter/README.md

 # Glitter Project
 ***Last project of Network course(From Magshimim)*** <br>
-In this project i was given an app and server (There are similar only the communication keyes was diffrent) <br>
+In this project i was given an app and website (There are similar only the communication keyes was diffrent) <br>
 The server is similar to how twitter works , there is posts that you can post, friend requests, search requered user, and more<br>
 My mission was to find as much as possible errors and do five challenges <br><br>